Christmas in Barcelona: you can't imagine all the surprises there are in store

 Christmas in Barcelona is a unique opportunity to soak up the culture and feel like a local.
 The Plaça de Catalunya holds all kinds of family activities with fantasy characters who will make the build-up to Christmas really exciting.
 You'll also find sporting and leisure activities, workshops, dance performances, as well as two of the Three Kings' royal pages who will collect the letters from the local children.
 And if the little ones want to immerse themselves further in the magical world of the Three Kings, they should visit the Three Kings' Factory and toy warehouse in the former Coats textile mill.
 Music at Christmas in Barcelona means the sounds of Strauss, Handel and choral singing at the Palau de la Música Catalana, and Albert Guinovart at the Gran Teatre del Liceu, among many other musical delights.

 And Christmas pays tribute to sport with the popular fun run, the “Cursa dels Nassos”, which is held on the last day of the year.
 The run covers a 10km route throughout the city and this year will feature amazing fire shows.
-See Barcelona's Christmas listings to find out what's on.

 Surprising, don't you think?
 Now you can spend Christmas like a local.
 Merry Christmas or, as we say in Catalonia, Bones Festes!